Which Of The Following Would Not Be Considered Physical Abuse

 • Using approved restraint techniques in a mental health facility to manage a patient who is a danger to themselves or others.

 The critical factors are that the restraint is reasonable, proportionate to the threat, and used only for the duration necessary to ensure safety.
-Furthermore, many settings have specific protocols and training requirements for the use of restraint.
+Beyond that, many settings have specific protocols and training requirements for the use of restraint.

 4. Self-Defense